-As an online course enrollee, we will meet as needed in the course eCampus chat room (Collaborate) and participate in asynchronous online discussions on the eCampus Discussion Board.
-The purpose of these meetings and conversations will be to help me keep track of your progress; to give you an opportunity to share your successes and to ask questions about problems or concerns you may be facing; to learn from your peers about how they are handling their professional writing internships; and to ensure that you make steady progress on your final portfolio and poster presentation.
+The purpose of these meetings will be to help me keep track of your progress; to give you an opportunity to share your successes and to ask questions about problems or concerns you may be facing; to learn from your peers about how they are handling their professional writing internships; and to ensure that you make steady progress on your final portfolio and poster presentation.
+You are expected to attend each scheduled class meeting.
+While there are no excused absences for the course, you will be allowed one absence without penalty.
+Each additional absence will result in a 5% deduction from your final grade.

-To focus our discussions about portfolio keeping, web portfolio building, and PWE internship-related topics, come to each online session or discussion with the scheduled reading and writing assignments (in the table below) completed.
-NOTE: There are 3 writing assignments (outside of blog and discussion postings) that you will submit via the links in the "Essays" section of our eCampus site.
+To focus our discussions about portfolio keeping, web portfolio building, and PWE internship-related topics, come to each class meeting with the scheduled reading and writing assignments completed.
+You must have either electronic or print copies of the writing assignments with you when you come to class, along with your notes on those readings.